 1. Accept that you will have mixed groups!

 While sometimes you may be fortunate enough to have compatible groups with the same goals, this will likely be rare in the schools.
 On the bright side, mixed groups do have some benefits!

 Mixed groups can grow your skills as an SLP, encouraging you to learn to adapt activities in a variety of ways.In mixed groups, you can use your students’ strengths to help them interact with others.

 Especially with students who have behavioral difficulties, your groups will be more successful when the students like to be with each other.

 2. Think about how this year’s goals could pair up.

 Picture the types of activities you like to use in your therapy sessions.
 Which speech and language goals are easy to elicit?

-If you can elicit articulation goals with a particular activity/material set during one session and adapt the activity the next session for language goals, you can work with a mixed group!
-Just modify how each child in the group is participating!
+If you can elicit articulation goals with a particular activity/material set during one session and adapt the activity during the next session for language goals, you can work with a mixed group!
+Just modify how each child in the group is participating.

-Using the same vocabulary pictures and activities, students can find label words while the others produce sentences or practice syntax.
+- Vocabulary paired with sentence structure: Use the same vocabulary pictures and activities so some students will identify or label vocabulary while the others work on producing sentences or using correct syntax.